pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

 This guide will walk you through the steps of hosting a Django project with PostgreSQL as the database on an AWS EC2 instance, and configuring Nginx as the server to serve the Django application.

+## First, read each step completely before executing it.

 # Step 1: Creating an EC2 instance in AWS
 ### Sign in to AWS Console: